isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 - Follow the [Profiles](#profiles) Tests successfully
 - Laserfiche Sign In Page must already exist
 - Laserfiche Admin Configuration Page must already exist

-#### Test Default Profile with Save
+#### Test Default Profile with No Content Type
 Steps:

-  - Create a Profile named `Default` with destination as a folder that you created.
-Save the Profile.
-  - In the Profile Mapping Tab, associate the `[Default]` SharePoint Content Type with the `Default` Laserfiche Profile.
+  - In the Profile Mapping Tab, associate the `[Default]` SharePoint Content Type with the `Example Profile Name` Laserfiche Profile.
 Remember to Save the mapping.
+#### Test Default Profile
+Steps:
+  - In the Profile Mapping Tab, associate the `[Default]` SharePoint Content Type with the `Example Profile Name` Laserfiche Profile.
+Remember to Save the mapping.
   - Eliminate all other mappings
-  - Save a document from the Documents Tab of the SharePoint site to Laserfiche Expected Results:
+  - Save a document from the Documents Tab of the SharePoint site to Laserfiche

+Expected Results:
   - The file should save in the destination folder you configured in the Default section.

 #### Test No Default Profile Save
 Steps:
   - Remove all SharePoint Content Type -> Laserfiche Profile Mappings
-  - attempt to save a Document from the documents tab Expected Result:
+  - Attempt to save a Document from the documents tab

+Expected Result:
+  - Document does not save
-  - We should encounter an error that tells us to set up a default mapping or to set up a mapping for the relevant content type
+  - Error that requests a default mapping or a mapping for the relevant content type

 #### Test Save when a required field doesn't exist
 Steps:
   - Add SharePoint Column "Actual Work" to SharePoint Library
   - Make sure that "Actual Work" has no value for a specific document
-  - Set the Default mapping to `Profile 1`, and save.
+  - Set the Default mapping to `number metadata`, and save.
 There should be no other mappings
-  - Attempt to save the specific document to Laserfiche Expected Results:
+  - Attempt to save the specific document to Laserfiche

+Expected Results:
-  - The document should not save
+  - The document does not save
-  - you should get an error message that says that Actual Work doesn't have a value.
+  - Error message that says that Actual Work doesn't have a value.
 #### Test metadata constraint failed case
 Steps:
   - Add SharePoint Column "Actual Work" to SharePoint Library
   - Add value for "Actual Work" for a specific document to be a very large number
-  - Set the Default mapping to `Profile 1`, and save.
+  - Set the Default mapping to `number metadata`, and save.
-  - Attempt to save the specific document to Laserfiche Expected Results:
+  - Attempt to save the specific document to Laserfiche

+Expected Results:
   - The document should save, BUT
   - you should get an Warning that says the metadata didn't save.